Who we are Our Writing / Publishing Journey

 As internationally published, award-winning authors, we have experienced the publishing side of things from the author perspective.
 Our experience covered multiple publishers and led us to explore every possible iteration of how books are being published in the 21st Century.

 Michael Jenet met a publisher at an event, having sat next to him at a table, and they discussed the book he was writing at length.
-They kept in touch over the course of the next year, the publisher having indicated his intent to publish the book, but when the time came and Michael reached out to the publisher in December, he was told that they ‘already decided all the books they were going to publish’ the coming year.
+They kept in touch over the course of the next year, the publisher having indicated his intent to publish the book, but when the time came and Michael reached out to him at the end of the year, he was told that they ‘already decided all the books they were going to publish’ the coming year.

 After getting National exposure on CBS Sunday Morning for her 50 in 52 Journey, Dafna Michaelson Jenet was contacted by an agent about her upcoming book and promised a plethora of support.